About the Program

 All applicants should submit:

-- a statement of intent (no less than 500 words);
+1) a statement of intent (no less than 500 words)

 In addition to the above documents, applicants for the composition field must submit a composition portfolio.
-All complete files are assessed by the admissions committee of the Graduate Program in Music.
+All complete files are assessed by the Music graduate program admissions committee.

 The program accepts only those qualified applicants who are able to benefit from the faculty and facilities available.